tsagkas/tsagkas.github.io/_pages/about.md

 </p>

 <p style="text-align:justify">
   Until June 2020, I worked as a Data Scientist at <b>Ernst & Young</b>, Greece.
-Before that, I worked as a Laboratory Assistant at the Digital Signal and Image Processing Laboratoty, at the University of Patras.
+Before that, I worked as a Laboratory Assistant at the <b>Digital Signal and Image Processing Laboratory</b>, at the University of Patras.
 </p>